whiteinge/eseth/2010/blogging-with-sphinx.rst

 The Source
 ==========

-If you’re interested, you can see the actual |rst| source for any of these posts by clicking the ‘View Source’ link in the sidebar and you can see the `entire source for this blog`_ at my BitBucket repo.
+This is a work in progress as I’ve only just launched the site.
+If you’re interested, you can see the actual |rst| source for any of these posts by clicking the ‘View Source’ link in the sidebar and you can see the `entire source for this blog`_ at BitBucket.

 .. _`Sphinx`: http://sphinx.pocoo.org/
 .. _`reStructuredText`: http://docutils.sf.net/rst.html